loganvolkers/unstated-retro/README.md

 > Retrofit your existing `unstated` container.
 Feels like `unstated-next`.
 Bridge the gap until you can swap.

+### Motivation

+[unstated-next](https://github.com/jamiebuilds/unstated-next) is great for new containers, but if you've been using [unstated](https://github.com/jamiebuilds/unstated) for awhile, you probably already have some super sticky containers that percolate throughout your code.

+This package seeks to bridge that gap so that you can gradually migrate child components from `unstated` the new `unstated-next` syntax.
+It aims to be API compatible with `unstated-next`.

+### Comparison to `unstated` and `unstated-next`

 |               | [unstated](https://github.com/jamiebuilds/unstated)     | [unstated-next](https://github.com/jamiebuilds/unstated-next)  | [unstated-retro](https://github.com/loganvolkers/unstated-retro)        |
 |---------------|--------------|---------------|-----------------------|
 | `Container` | `class CounterContainer extends Container`        | `function useCustomHook(){`         | `class CounterContainer extends Container`               |